michaelruocco/idv-context/README.md

 ## Todo

-*   Use interface where context used in AsyncSimSwapUpdateContextTask

 *   Add karate tests for posting results to verification context -> remove posting attempts to lockout state

 *   Remove duplication between RecordAttemptRequest, DefaultRecordAttempt request, this may be covered by